 About the university

-Broad range of subjects
+A broad range of subjects

 The Hochschule für Technik und Wirtschaft Berlin (HTW Berlin) has around 14,300 students and stands for challenging studies, qualified graduates and practice-oriented research.
 As Berlin's largest university of applied sciences, it uses the diversity of its more than 70 degree programmes in the fields of engineering, computer science, business, law, culture and design for networked cooperation.
 The spectrum of subjects ranges from traditional disciplines such as mechanical engineering, automotive engineering and business administration to more recent disciplines such as health electronics, game design and professional IT business.